halpz/re3/README.md

 Apparently you can download a binary of the latest version [here](https://ci.appveyor.com/api/projects/aap/re3/artifacts/bin%2FReleaseCI%2Fre3.dll?branch=master).

+Re3 starts the script main_freeroam.scm by default.
+Make sure you copy it to your data directory.

 # Strategy

 A good approach is to start at the fringes of the code base,